Find out how top hospital cover differs from other levels and how you can benefit from top hospital insurance.

 - You’ll experience shorter waiting times than those in the public system

-Compare your top hospital options online
+Compare your top hospital options online or with an adviser

 - Top cover.
 Top hospital covers all services where Medicare pays a benefit.